easybiblabs/js30/README.md

 git submodule update --init --recursive
 ```

-To submit a solution, add the folder for the week's challenge, and submit a PR against master.
+### To submit a solution

+1. Create a branch
+1. Copy the "index-start" file (or all files that we need to touch) to a <your_name>.html
+1. Make edits to that file and submit when ready

+This way we can:

+-  Still see the changes someone did to the initially supplied file
+-  Merge all PRs in and keep a history of the solutions